-I am an associate professor of economics at Insubria University (Varese), and a research associate of the Centre for philosophy of natural and social science (CPNSS) at the London School of Economics.
+I am a professor of economics at Insubria University (Varese), and a research associate of the Centre for philosophy of natural and social science (CPNSS) at the London School of Economics.

 My research focuses on the history and methodology of microeconomics, with special attention to choice and utility theory, experimental and behavioral economics, and measurement theory.
 My book on Measuring Utility.
-From the Marginal Revolution to Behavioral Economics is forthcoming for Oxford University Press.
+From the Marginal Revolution to Behavioral Economics has been just published by Oxford University Press.

 - Measuring Utility.
 From the Marginal Revolution to Behavioral Economics.
 New York: Oxford University Press.

 - Expected Utility Theory and Experimental Utility Measurement, 1950–1985: From Confidence to Scepticism.
 European Journal of the History of Economic Thought, 24, 2017: 1318–54.

 - How Economists Came to Accept Expected Utility Theory: The Case of Samuelson and Savage.
 Journal of Economic Perspectives, 30, 2016: 219–36.

 - Measuring the Economizing Mind in the 1940s and 1950s: The Mosteller–Nogee and Davidson–Suppes–Siegel Experiments to Measure the Utility of Money.
 History of Political Economy, 48 (5), 2016: 239–69.